University of Denver Water Law Review

 The University of Denver Water Law Review is a law journal focused on ideas, information, and legal and policy analyses concerning water law.
 Launched in 1997, it is published by students at the Sturm College of Law at the University of Denver in Colorado.

 Overview

 The Water Law Review publishes two issues each year and contains articles, case notes, book reviews, case summaries and legislative updates written by lawyers, academics, and students.
 The review also provides an online supplement discussing the legal and policy implications of current events.
-Additionally, the review hosts an annual "Water Law Symposium" in the spring.
+It is the only student-run journal in the United States exclusively discussing water law and policy.

+Colorado Supreme Court Justice Gregory J Hobbs Jr. was a frequent contributor to the review during his tenure on the bench and as a faculty member at the Sturm College of Law.
+The review is widely circulated among water lawyers and academics across the Rocky Mountain Region thanks to the student staff's involvement with the Colorado Bar Association, the various events the review hosts (including the annual symposia), and the inclusion of student papers winning the Professor Fred Cheever Environmental and Natural Resources Writing Award.